POM: Prescription only medicine

 The prevalence of congenital malformations after ART may be slightly higher than after spontaneous conceptions.
 This is thought to be due to differences in parental characteristics (e.g. maternal age, sperm characteristics) and multiple pregnancies.

-) or thrombophilia may have an increased risk of venous or arterial thromboembolic events, during or following treatment with gonadotrophin may further increase the risk.
-In these women, the benefits of honadotrophin administration need to be weighed against the risks.
+Women with generally recognised risk factors for thromboembolic events, such as personal or family history, severe obesity (Body Mass Index > 30kg/m2) or thrombophilia may have an increased risk of venous or arterial thromboembolic events, during or following treatment with gonadotrophin.
+In these women, the benefits of gonadotrophin administration need to be weighed against the risks.
 It should be noted however, that pregnancy itself also carries an increased risk of thromboembolic events.

-No drug/drug interaction studies have been conducted with MENOPUR in humans.
+No interaction studies have been performed with MENOPUR in humans.

 Although there is no controlled clinical experience, it is expected that the concomitant use of MENOPUR and clomiphene citrate may enhance the follicular response.
 When using GnRH agonist for pituitary desensitization, a higher dose of MENOPUR may be necessary to achieve adequate follicular response.